sse-secure-systems/connaisseur/docs/basics.md

 [^3]: In those cases, consider using security annotations via `kubernetes.deployment.annotations` or pod security policies `kubernetes.deployment.podSecurityPolicy` if available.

-The actual configuration consists of the `validators` and image `policy` sections.
+The actual configuration consists of the `application.validators` and image `application.policy` sections.
 These are described in detail [below](#detailed-configuration) and for initials steps it is instructive to follow the [getting started guide](getting_started.md).
 Other features are described on the [respective pages](features/README.md).